luciusmagn/magnusi.tech/posts/alma.md

 with people.
 And yes, you said that it's gonna be fine and that we would only maybe not do some of the stuff, but the truth is, no offense, that's just wishful thinking.
-And I am not putting you at fault - you have enough worry in the present and you don't like to think about stuff because the conclusions you come to might both not be correct and bring harm/distress to you, so why would you start worrying about the future, too?
+And I am not putting you at fault - you have enough worry in the present and you don't like to think about stuff because the conclusions you come to might both not be correct and bring distress to you, so why would one start worrying about the future, too?
 I get that, and I respect that, I know that to a degree, that it is a coping mechanism and I know that there will one day be a time where you will be able to consider the consequences of everything that's important and that will help you lead a happy life.